Madeira: Where the Sea Meets the Sky: Tour of the West

 Includes

-Visit to Pico dos Barcelos viewpoint Visit to Cabo Girão viewpoint Visit to São Vicente Visit to Água d'Alto waterfall Visit to Véu da Noiva waterfall Visit to Praia do Seixal Visit to ilhéu da Ribeira da Janela Visit to Porto Moniz Visit to Ribeira da Janela viewpoint Visit to Floresta Laurissilva
+Visit to Cabo Girão viewpoint Visit to São Vicente Visit to Água d'Alto waterfall Visit to Véu da Noiva waterfall Visit to Praia do Seixal Visit to ilhéu da Ribeira da Janela Visit to Porto Moniz Visit to Ribeira da Janela viewpoint Visit to Floresta Laurissilva

 Important Information